 Some may answer that question by saying that it is just a part of getting older.
 However, you shouldn’t write vertigo off as a part of life just because it becomes increasingly common after the age of 40.
 In fact, many of the 1 in 3 seniors who fall each year report a sudden case of vertigo as the cause of the fall.
 Thus, this is a vital matter to address.

-- Peripheral Vertigo – Most vertigo is related to the function of the inner ear which makes up the vestibular system – the body’s way of maintaining balance and spatial orientation.
+Most vertigo is related to the function of the inner ear which makes up the vestibular system – the body’s way of maintaining balance and spatial orientation.
 While the problem may be caused by swelling in the labyrinth of the ear or the vestibular nerve that sends signals to the brain, other types of peripheral vertigo include Meniere’s disease (related to excess endolymphatic fluid in the ear) or benign paroxysmal positional vertigo (vertigo that is related to head position).

 This makes up a cross-section of the majority of the underlying causes of vertigo.
 One very serious cause not included in these two categories would be a heart attack.
-So if you experience vertigo along with a number of other symptoms of a cardiac event, you should seek emergency medical attention.
+So if you experience spinning sensation along with a number of other symptoms of a cardiac event, you should seek emergency medical attention.

 The Underlying Factors in Vertigo Occurrence

-Of course, the underlying issues behind vertigo are often undiscovered.
+Of course, the underlying issues behind the symptom are often undiscovered.
 This is because a person may have vertigo a few times and then it goes away, so he or she never goes to the doctor.
 Or a person with chronic vertigo may not have any of the conditions noted above, so doctors are perplexed at what is causing the issue to occur.
-However, vertigo patients often have several common factors:
+However, patients often have several common factors:

-- Head Injury – Onset of vertigo frequently follows concussions and other head injuries.
+The onset of vertigo frequently follows concussions and other head injuries.
 It is a common migraine symptom (another condition that may set in after an injury) and is a part of the diagnosis of post-concussion syndrome.

 This starts to paint a picture in regard to how vertigo begins.
 The genesis is often some type of physical trauma.
 This may go back to the fact that most head and neck injuries, even minor ones, can cause an upper cervical misalignment.
 The C1 and C2 vertebrae are the top two in the spine and are located at the base of the skull.
 As a result, a misalignment here can affect:

-- Brainstem function – The brainstem receives the signals coming from the vestibular nerve.
+The brainstem receives the signals coming from the vestibular nerve.
 Any problem with brainstem function could lead to confused signals about the body’s location in relation to objects around it.

-- Blood flow to the brain – If blood flow to the parts of the brain that control balance and motion are affected, this can lead to vertigo and other vestibular problems.
+If blood flow to the parts of the brain that control balance and motion are affected, this can lead to vertigo and other vestibular problems.

-- Eustachian tube function – If a lesion forms on the Eustachian tube due to its close proximity to the C1 (atlas), this can inhibit endolymph drainage.
+If a lesion forms on the Eustachian tube due to its close proximity to the C1 (atlas), this can inhibit endolymph drainage.
 As a result, there could be extra fluid in the ears, leading to tinnitus, vertigo, and even hearing loss.

 Finding Natural Relief from Vertigo